Cleyon Laing: Miami Dolphins

-Ottawa Redblacks
+Ottawa Redblacks (first stint)

 Only three days after his release from the Dolphins practice roster, he was signed by the Ottawa Redblacks of the Canadian Football League; just days before their final game of the regular season.
 Laing appeared in one regular season game with the Redblacks, as well as two post season games which included their Grey Cup victory over the Calgary Stampeders.

-Toronto Argonauts (II)
+Toronto Argonauts (second stint)

-On April 29, 2017, Laing signed with the Toronto Argonauts.
+On April 29, 2017, Laing signed with the Argonauts.
 Despite missing time with an injury, Laing recorded five sacks and a forced fumble during 11 regular season games played in 2017, and was named a CFL East All-Star for the second time.
 During the playoffs, Laing recorded the first sack of the 105th Grey Cup as part of a 27–24 Argonauts victory over Calgary.
 It was his second consecutive Grey Cup championship.
 Laing signed a two-year extension with Toronto the following January, and had a quick start to the 2018 season with three sacks in the first four games.
 Although the Argos missed the playoffs with a 4–14 record, Laing played in all 18 games, racking up 44 tackles and six sacks, and was named to his third CFL East All-Star team.
 Laing was also the team nominee for the CFL's Most Outstanding Defensive Player award.
 The 2019 season was similar for both Laing and the team; the team played poorly to start the year and missed the playoffs.
 Meanwhile, Laing, who had another effective stretch of early season games in which he earned four sacks over three outings, won the Toronto award for Most Outstanding Defensive Player for the second consecutive year; he was additionally named Toronto's Most Outstanding Canadian Player.
 Laing was also named to his third consecutive Eastern All-Star team, the only member of Toronto's defense to be so honored.

-Ottawa Redblacks (II)
+Ottawa Redblacks (second stint)

-Upon entering free agency, Laing signed a three-year contract with the Ottawa Redblacks on February 11, 2020.
-Ottawa restructured the deal with Laing for 2021 following a cancelled 2020 season, a shortened season where Laing played 13 out of 14 possible games, putting up 25 tackles and 3 sacks.
+Upon entering free agency, Laing signed a three-year contract with the Redblacks on February 11, 2020.
+Ottawa restructured the deal with Laing for 2021 following a cancelled 2020 season, a shortened season where Laing played 13 out of 14 possible games, putting up 25 tackles and three sacks.
+On Jan 14, 2025, Laing and the Redblacks agreed to a contract extension through 2026.